top of page

 The PLF Accelerator is building the foundations for a national Property Linked Finance (PLF) market in Australia.
 We work with councils, lenders, governments, and industry to unlock private capital for better buildings - making our built environment more efficient, resilient, and affordable.

-We provide the tools and expertise to scale PLF, from council administration to national policy.
-Our goal is to create a transparent, competitive, and investor-ready market - without relying on ongoing public subsidies.
+Our goal is to scale PLF into a transparent, competitive, and investor-ready market that attracts long-term private capital, without reliance on ongoing public subsidies.